uselotus/lotus/README.md

 ### :cloud: Cloud Version

 Best for convenience and fast deployment.
+This version also gets access to features faster than the self-hosted version.

 Sign up for our `alpha` [here](https://dsl2wm77apy.typeform.com/to/pehx2YSQ?typeform-source=www.uselotus.io) or email us at founders@uselotus.io for more details.